FoldingAtHome/coronavirus/README.md

 RCSB Structures:
 * 6LU7 - SARS-CoV-2 main protease in complex with an inhibitor N3

+1. Rename and renumber peptide inhibitor chain using PDBFixer:
+* Run 6LU7 through edit_residues.py to add rename all residues in the peptide inhibitor chain to the same residue name and id.
+Also rename atoms to have unique names.
-1. Prepare initial structures using PyMOL manually:
+2. Prepare initial structures using PyMOL manually:
 * Remove waters from 6LU7
 * Extract peptide inhibitor and save as separate PDB.
 * Extract protease and save as separate PDB.
-2. Rename and renumber peptide inhibitor chain using PDBFixer:
-* Run the peptide inhibitor sturcture through edit_residues.py to add rename all residues in the peptide inhibitor chain to the same residue name and id.
-Also rename atoms to have unique names.
 3. Protonate and cap the protease using Schrodinger's Maestro
 4. Prepare system and equilibrate using OpenMM:
 * Add hydrogens, solvate, minimize, and equilibrate for 5ns, at 2fs timestep, 2amu hydrogens with simulate_6lu7_complex.py and simulate_6lu7_receptor.py